-The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 17, 2023 at 10:00 a.m., Eastern Daylight Time, at the Hotel AKA Brickell, 1395 Brickell Avenue, Miami, Florida 33131, for the following purposes:
+The Annual Meeting of Shareholders of HEICO Corporation (the "Annual Meeting"), a Florida corporation, will be held on Friday, March 15, 2024 at 10:00 a.m., Eastern Daylight Time, at the Hotel AKA Brickell, 1395 Brickell Avenue, Miami, Florida 33131, for the following purposes:

-- To elect a Board of Directors for the ensuing year; - To hold an advisory vote on executive compensation; - To hold an advisory vote on the frequency of holding future advisory votes on executive compensation; - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2023; and - To transact such other business as may properly come before the meeting or any adjournments thereof.
+- To elect a Board of Directors for the ensuing year; - To hold an advisory vote on executive compensation; - To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending October 31, 2024; and - To transact such other business as may properly come before the meeting or any adjournments thereof.

-Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 20, 2023 will be entitled to vote at the Annual Meeting.
+Only holders of record of HEICO Corporation Common Stock and Class A Common Stock as of the close of business on January 19, 2024 will be entitled to vote at the Annual Meeting.